ellakoa/postcard-poem/content/posts/the-blushing-sun.md

-  to cover his modesty as he wakes, but, at times the clouds are off in a dream, not a cloud in the sky is to be seen, the sun turns red, then a blushing pink
-  Not having the time to stop and think, he reaches for his golden cloak and dresses in a single stroke, gradually it dawns on him that not many that day
+  to cover his modesty as he wakes, but, at times the clouds are off in a dream, not a cloud in the sky is to be seen, the sun turns red, then a blushing pink, not having the time to stop and think, he reaches for his golden cloak and dresses in a single stroke, gradually it dawns on him that not many that day